 23K gold and other premium finishes, the same precious metal finishes found on the world’s finest timepieces are electroplated for maximum durability and scratch-resistance.
 The frames also provide unequalled solder joint strength and integrity, and as a final stage, all finishes are topped off with a corrosion-resistant coating for additional frame protection.

-Randolph also provides a lifetime guarantee on their frames too, which shows complete confidence in their build quality.
-This guarantee means that Randolph promises to repair or replace any broken solder joint for the lifetime of the frame.
+Randolph‘s lifetime guarantee means that Randolph promises to repair or replace any broken solder joint for the lifetime of the glasses’ frame.

-Frame strength and integrity is important, especially if you plan to be hiking in the great outdoors, all day long.
-Imagine being stuck out in the wilderness with a broken pair of shades, your eyes will be so annoyed at you!
+Sunglasses frame strength and integrity is important, especially if you plan to be hiking in the great outdoors, all day long.
+Imagine being stuck out in the wilderness with a broken pair of glasses, your eyes will be so annoyed at you!

 The Randolph Aviators are very comfortable to wear for long periods of time.
 I opted for the iconic Bayonet temples as I haven’t tried them before.
 I didn’t realise it at the time but they were designed to slide easily under pilot headsets, helmets and other headgear.
 I actually notice this while wearing them with our very own Trail & Kale trucker hat, simple yet effective!